(I may earn a small commission from the products mentioned in this post.)

 - One form was the Medical and Surgical Procedures Disclosure and Consent.
 It was straightforward and explained who would be in attendance at my surgery.
 The form also disclosed the complications from surgery and anesthesia that could arise.

 - The complications included infection, blood clots, leg length discrepancy and of course death.
-This was not the most uplifting part of my visit, however I filled them out as requested.
+This was not the most uplifting part of my visit, however I filled the forms out as requested.

 - The 2nd form she had me fill out was the Koos Knee Survey for Medicare.
 It was a very interesting survey asking me many questions.